Our Team

 Over the last 8 years Kasey has specialized in providing counselling to neurodivergent and/or disabled adults and youth.
 Kasey is passionate about providing therapy that is trauma-informed, neurodiversity-affirming, and strengths-based with a focus on creating a therapeutic relationship built on safety, acceptance, and adaptability - with some humour and fun sprinkled in!
 Kasey believes that therapy should be accessible to all, and that every single person can benefit from a therapeutic connection where they feel empowered, affirmed, and supported.

-MEET OUR TUTOR:
+MEET OUR TUTORS:

 Whatever it is, the way you tell your story online can make all the difference.